 Hombre is a movie about John Russell (Paul Newman), a white man who was kidnapped as a child and raised as an Apache, who was eventually rescued and educated among white people, but who then returned to live among the Apaches.
-When the movie starts, he finds out that he has inherited a boardinghouse from “Old Man” Russell, his adoptive father.
+There is also an indication that he had spent time living as a Mexican, but there is no emphasis placed on that, mostly just the fact that he was a white man personally steeped in Apache culture.
+Because he has spent time among three different cultures, he has three names, one for each.

-He looks over the boardinghouse, which is run by Jessie (Diane Cilento).
-She shows him the books and tells him he can make a regular income off the place without lifting a finger.
-But he is not impressed.
-He says he has an offer on the place for a herd of horses in Contention, and he has decided to take it.
-Jessie has been sleeping with Sheriff Frank Braden (Cameron Mitchell), so she goes over to his office and tells him she no longer has a job, hoping he will marry her.
+She has been sleeping with Sheriff Frank Braden (Cameron Mitchell), so she goes over to his office and tells him she no longer has a job, hoping he will marry her.
 He doesn’t want to get married, however, so she decides to leave town and try to make her way somewhere else.

 And so it is that she ends up on a stagecoach with Russell, who is on his way to Contention, along with a variety of characters, one of whom is Dr. Favor (Frederic March), the Indian agent at San Carlos, and his wife (Barbara Rush).
 Along the way, the stage is held up, and one of the passengers, Cicero Grimes (Richard Boone), turns out to be the ringleader of the bandits.
 We then find out that Dr. Favor has been embezzling funds by starving the Indians, and the bandits steal the money he has with him.
 But things get complicated when Russell kills a couple of them, getting back the money, which he intends to return to the Indians.
-The rest of the movie is a struggle between the two groups of people, the bandits and the passengers, until Russell ends up losing his life rescuing Mrs. Favor.
-The irony is that Russell dislikes Mrs. Favor because she expressed contempt for the Indians, and because she was party to her husband’s embezzlement.
+One of the bandits he kills is Sheriff Braden, who admits to Jessie when asked what he is doing there, “Going bad, Honey.”
+No wonder he refused to marry her, if he was planning on being a part of this.

 After the robbery takes place, Grimes says to Mrs. Favor, “I figured you’d ride along with us a way.”
 And Mrs. Favor says, “I’d better not.”
 I’d better not?
-That is not what an attractive woman says when she is about to be abducted by a bunch of desperadoes that, she has every reason to fear, will gang rape her and leave her for dead in the desert.
+That is not what an attractive woman says when she is about to be abducted by a bunch of desperadoes that, she should have every reason to fear, will gang rape her and leave her for dead in the desert.
 What we would expect her to do is scream.

 By way of contrast, consider the movie Niagara (1953).
 Marilyn Monroe is married to Joseph Cotten, who is very jealous and possessive.
-One night some young adults who are staying at the same hotel are having an outdoor party.
+One night some young adults that are staying at the same hotel are having an outdoor party.
 Marilyn asks a young man to play her favorite record for her.
 He does, and then he asks her to dance.
 She looks over at her hotel room and sees her husband watching her through the window.
 She turns back to the young man and says, “I’d better not.”

 Now, that is where that line makes sense, when a woman is worried about making her husband jealous.
 What would explain this is that Mrs. Favor and Grimes planned this robbery, and they agreed that she would rendezvous with him later in Mexico.
 This sudden change in plans worries her, for it might make her husband suspicious, especially since he has had time to wonder, as we do, just how the bandits knew so much about his plans.